 Brandon Siri was born and raised in Reno, and is a 4th generation Reno resident who attended local elementary, middle, and high schools in addition to graduating from the University of Nevada, Reno.
 He is married and has two young children.
 It is needless to say that Siri has a passion for Reno, a very creative imagination, and outgoing personality.
 Siri has always been a filmmaker and fan of the arts.
 He is an avid skier, hiker, homebrewer, and camper.

 Today, Siri is a local businessman who specializes in marketing, which uses facts, metrics and ingenuity to make decisions to strategically grow businesses.
 He began his career while in college (at UNR) doing higher education marketing working for Apple Computers during the dawn of the iPod.
-Siri has professional leadership experience in many industries including: data centers and technology, insurance, safety equipment manufacturing, hydration solutions, and hospitality and gaming.
+Siri has professional leadership experience in many industries including: data centers and technology, insurance, safety equipment manufacturing, hydration solutions, and hospitality and bingo apps real money gaming.
 Siri has years of proven leadership overseeing his employees and helping them to grow professionally.

 We sat down with Brandon and asked him a few questions, here is what he had to say: